Maximize Your Home’s Value with Smart Patio Upgrades: Expert Tips for a High ROI

 Consider hiring a professional

 Unless you’re handy with a masonry saw, landscaping nails, and a plate compactor, leave this project to the pros.
-Additionally, hiring labor for a 100-square-foot patio should only cost you about $500-$1,500.
+Hiring labor for a 100-square-foot patio should cost you about $500 to $1,500.

 When you set out to add a patio to your outdoor living space, take proportions into consideration.
 Nelson recommends applying the rule of thirds to make sure your patio plans don’t get too ambitious.